bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 **Complete the tasks below.**

 1. Chromosome Sleuth.
-Finding answers about how chromosomes elate to disease is one job of genetic echnologists.
+Finding answers about how chromosomes elate to disease is one job of genetic technologists.
 These scientists analyze chromosomes from cells.
 The analysis may pinpoint genetic information that can cause disease or other health problems.
 In their work, genetic technologists use microscopes, computer-imaging photography, and lab skills.
 They report data that are used in